AAFC-Bioinfo-AAC/quick-start-guide/Guides/pipeline_creation_guide.md

 6. Set the `Project visibility` to `Public` from the drop-down and click on `Save changes`.

 ## Updating your Pipeline
 The same method should be used when updating your pipeline.
 The development of new features or changes should take place in `dev` and once complete and stable, merged into `main`.
 Additional suggestions for pipeline updates can be found [here](pipeline_guidelines.md#pipeline-updates).

+## Contributing to Someone Else's Pipeline

+## Reporting Errors